Text

 The mass of the Object determines how much a given force can move it and whether or not another object can be pushed by it.
 It cannot be zero, a neutral mass is a mass of 1.

 The combined friction of 2 Objects in contact represents how much the moving Object will be able to slide along the colliding Object.
-It is a rate between 0 (full slide, no friction) and 1 (full stop on contact), values lower than 0 or higher than 1 are allowed and will create an increasing or inverted momentum, like sliding on ice.

-The combined bounciness of 2 Objects in contact represents how much of the moving Object's velocity is produced after being in contact with colliding Object, it is a rate between 0 (no bounce) and 1 (100% of the velocity bounced).
+The combined bounciness of 2 Objects in contact represents how much of the moving Object's velocity is produced after being in contact with the colliding Object, it is a rate between 0 (no bounce) and 1 (100% of the velocity bounced).
 Values higher than 1 are allowed and will create an increasing momentum at each bounce (try at your own risk).

 Returns number of child Objects.